This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is Osgood-Schlatter disease diagnosed?

-Your child's healthcare provider will examine your child's knee and ask when his symptoms began.
-Your child's healthcare provider may request a bone scan, ultrasound, or MRI to see if your child's shinbone is damaged.
+Your child's healthcare provider will examine your child's knee and ask when the symptoms began.
+The healthcare provider may ask your child to do a single leg squat or standing broad jump.
+These activities are used to check for pain.
+Your child may need imaging tests to see if your child's shinbone is damaged.

 How is Osgood-Schlatter disease treated?

 Osgood-Schlatter disease usually heals on its own within 2 years of the bones maturing.
 Your child's healthcare provider may suggest any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling and pain.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask your child's healthcare provider if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.

 - Prescription pain medicine may be given in severe cases.
 Ask your child's healthcare provider how your child can take this medicine safely.

 - Physical therapy can help strengthen muscles around your child's knee.
 The physical therapist will teach your child how to stretch and strengthen his or her hamstrings and quadriceps.

 - Surgery may be done if other treatment does not help with your child's pain.

 How can I help manage my child's Osgood-Schlatter disease?

 - Ice your child's knee for 15 to 20 minutes 2 to 3 times per day.
 Use an ice pack, or put crushed iced in a plastic bag and cover it with a towel.
 Ice helps decrease swelling and pain.